-We have entered into a Financing Arrangement with BNPP PBI, BNPP PB, and BNP Paribas pursuant to which the Company may borrow a maximum of the average amount of aggregate cash borrowings held by the Company under the Financing Agreements over the twenty business days immediately preceding a notice date established by BNPP PBI or otherwise the number of business days since October 19, 2017.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Financial Condition, Liquidity and Capital Resources-BNP Paribas Financing Arrangement" for a more detailed discussion of the terms of the Financing Arrangement.
+We have entered into a Financing Arrangement with BNPP PBI, BNPP PB, and BNP Paribas pursuant to which the Company may borrow a maximum of the average amount of aggregate cash borrowings held by the Company under the Financing Agreements over the twenty business days immediately preceding a notice date established by BNPP Paribas financial Condition and Results of Operations-Financial Condition, Liquidity and Capital Resources-BNP Paribas Financing Arrangement" for a more detailed discussion of the terms of the Financing Arrangement.

 The Financing Arrangement is subject to counterparty and prime brokerage risk.
-Certain entities that have served as prime brokers or counterparties have incurred significant financial hardships including bankruptcy and losses as a result of exposure to subprime mortgages and other lower quality credit investments that have experienced defaults or otherwise suffered extreme credit deterioration.
+Certain entities that have served as prime brokers or counterparties have incurred significant financial hardships including bankrub of and losses as a result of exposure to subprime mortgages and other lower quality credit investments that have experienced defaults or otherwise suffered extreme credit deterioration.
 As a result, such hardships have reduced such entities' capital and called into question their continued ability to perform their obligations under such transactions.
 By entering into leverage transactions such as the Financing Arrangement or by using derivatives, swaps or other transactions, the Company assumes the risk that its counterparties could experience similar financial hardships.
-If a BNPP Entity or another counterparty becomes bankrupt or otherwise fails to perform its obligations under the Financing Arrangement or other contract with the Company, the Company may experience significant delays in obtaining any recovery of collateral under such contract; if the Company's claim is unsecured, the Company will be treated as a general creditor of the counterparty and will not have any claim with respect to the underlying security.
+If a BNPP Entity or another counterparty becomes bankrupt or otherwise fails to perform its obligations under the Financing Arrangement or other contract with the Company, the Company may experience significant delays in obtaining any recovery of collateral under such contract; if the Company's claim of unsecured, the Company will be treated as a general creditor of the counterparty and will not have any claim with respect to the underlying security.
 The Company may obtain only a limited recovery or may obtain no recovery in such circumstances.